TinyauthTinyauth

 Configuring Tinyauth

-Now it's time to configure Tinyauth to connect to the LDAP server, this can be done by adding the following environment variables to the Tinyauth docker container:
+To connect Tinyauth to the LDAP server, add the following environment variables to the Tinyauth Docker container:

 environment: